JonathanSaudhof/aws-cda-preparation/Readme.md

 The tutorial does not explain how to deploy on EB using multiple containers as you are used to do with docker compose.
 So I tryed it on my own.

+**Preparation:**
+First I had to build docker images for my given app, and push them to my docker hub.
+Than I was ready to link those images in the Dockerrun.aws.json.

 1. `eb init` (Create a new docker app with multicontainer support).
 2. add Dockerrun.aws.json to the folder `touch Dockerrun.aws.json`.
 3. I need to use an environment name `eb use my-env`.